 7-29-1862 Stockbridge, USA – 12-2-1929 Clifton Springs, USABack to Artist IndexView Artists Paintings

-Robert Lewis Reid attended the School of the Museum of Fine Arts, Boston under Otto Grundmann, where he was also later an instructor.
-In 1884 he moved to New York City, studying at the Art Students League, and in 1885 he went to Paris to study at the Académie Julian under Gustave Boulanger and Jules Joseph Lefebvre.
-His early pictures were figures of French peasants, painted at Étaples.
+Robert Lewis Reid attended the School of the Museum of Fine Arts, Boston under Otto Grundmann, in 1884 he moved to New York City, to attend the Art Students League, and in 1885 at the age of twenty-three, he went to Paris to study at the Académie Julian under Gustave Boulanger and Jules Joseph Lefebvre.

-Upon returning to New York in 1889, Robert Lewis Reid worked as a portraitist and later became an instructor at the Art Students League and Cooper Union.
-Much of his work centered on the depiction of young women set among flowers.
-His work tended to be very decorative, and he became known for mural decoration and designs for stained glass.
+On his return to New York in 1889 after four years in France, Robert Lewis Reid worked as a portrait artist and later became an instructor at the Art Students League and the Cooper Union.
+Much of his work at this time were of young women set among flowers.

-In 1897, Robert Lewis Reid was a member of the Ten American Painters, who seceded from the Society of American Artists.
-In 1906 he became a full member of the National Academy of Design.
-Around the turn of the century, Reid worked on several mural projects and when he returned to paintings, around 1905, his work was more naturalistic, even though his palette trended toward soft pastels.
+In 1897, Robert Lewis Reid was a founding member of the Ten American Painters, who rebelled against the Society of American Artists.
+Around the turn of the century, Reid worked on several mural projects and when he returned to painting, around 1905, his work was more naturalistic.
+He became a full member of the National Academy of Design in 1906.

-Robert Lewis Reid's murals for the Palace of Fine Arts building at the Panama–Pacific International Exposition (San Francisco, 1915) were an extraordinary tribute to the Arts.
-Eight huge panels graced the ceiling of the rotunda: The Four Golds of California (Golden Metal, Wheat, Citrus Fruits, and Poppies); plus Ideals in Art, Inspirations of All Arts, the Birth of European Art and Birth of Oriental Art These paintings no longer exist in San Francisco's Palace of Fine Arts, which was re-built in the 1960s.
-Their current whereabouts is unknown.
+Robert Lewis Reid's murals for the Palace of Fine Arts building at the Panama–Pacific International Exposition in San Francisco, in 1915 was an extraordinary tribute to the Arts.
+Eight huge panels graced the ceiling of the rotunda: The Four Golds of California (Golden Metal, Wheat, Citrus Fruits, and Poppies); plus Ideals in Art, Inspirations of All Arts, the Birth of European Art and Birth of Oriental Art.
+San Francisco's Palace of Fine Arts was re-built in the 1960s and these paintings no longer exist.

-Influences: Otto Grundmann, Gustave Boulanger, Jules Joseph Lefebvre
+Artists Influencing Robert Lewis Reid: Otto Grundmann, Gustave Boulanger, Jules Joseph Lefebvre.